 Resides and works in Milan, Italy.

-In 2022 she recorded a commercial for DHL and FIAT, performing the first movement of Mozart’s Sonata K.331.
-In 2024 she was interviewed by RDE Radio in Trieste.
-In 2025 she was interviewed by Story Time, the podcast of Radio Canale Italia.
+In 2022, she recorded a commercial for DHL and FIAT, performing the first movement of Mozart’s Sonata K.331.
+In 2024, she was interviewed by RDE Radio in Trieste, and in 2025 by Story Time, a podcast by Radio Canale Italia.

-Castoldi specializes in oil on canvas, with a marked focus on themes related to surrealism and horror.
+Amalia Castoldi works mainly with oil on canvas and wooden panels, focusing on themes related to surrealism and horror.
 Her style combines elements of liminal space aesthetics, surrealism, and horror imagery.
-As both a pianist and a painter, she does not assign descriptive titles to her works, preferring to catalogue them with opus numbers, as in musical compositions.
-This choice reflects her conviction that, although figurative, her works transcend representation and function as expressions of specific emotions translated into form and color.
+As both a pianist and a painter, she does not give titles to her works, choosing instead to identify them with opus numbers, as in musical compositions.
+This choice reflects her belief that, although her works depict figurative subjects, they go beyond simple representation and become expressions of specific emotions translated into form and color.

 Education/training: